 You can issue and manage debit cards easily and quickly.
-Virtual cards can be created when your account is opened while physical cards arrive in the mail in a few days.
-You can replace lost or stolen cards through the dashboard.
+Virtual cards can be created when your account is opened, while physical cards arrive in the mail in a few days.
+You can replace lost or stolen cards, adjust spending limits, and reset a debit card PIN through the dashboard.

 Free ATM Usage in the Allpoint Network

-You can withdraw money from one of 55,000 Allpoint network ATMs free of charge.
-Mercury won’t charge you if you use an out-of-network ATM, but you’ll have to pay ATM operator fees.
+You can withdraw money from one of 55,000 Allpoint network ATMs, free of charge.
+Mercury won’t charge any fee if you use an out-of-network ATM, but you may have to pay third-party ATM operator fees.

 Custom Software Access

-You can assign users to one of three levels of access within the app: admin, bookkeeper, and custom access:
+You can assign users to one of four levels of access within the app: admin, bookkeeper, custom access, and card-only access:

 - Users with admin access will receive a debit card and can move money, add team members, and change permissions.

-- The bookkeeper permission allows for access to transaction history and statements but doesn’t let the user initiate transactions and change user permissions.
+- The bookkeeper permission allows for access to transaction history and statements but does not let the user initiate transactions and change user permissions.

 - Those with custom access can be given access by admins to move money, either with admin permission or not.
-They cannot access security settings and manage team members.
+They will not be able to access security settings and manage team members.

-Mercury uses SSO access to allow you to manage multiple business entities with one sign-on.
-It also uses time-based, one-time passwords for two-factor authentication (2FA).
+Mercury uses single SSO access to allow you to manage multiple business entities with one sign-on.
+It also uses time-based, one-time passwords for two-factor authentication.